 Co-curricular Pathways: Building a Better Student Experience in Higher Education

 Published January 10, 2019

-Annemieke Rice, Vice President of Campus Success, sits down with Campus Success Consultant Moira Phippen to discuss co-curricular pathways and how we define them, what makes a great one, and their importance.
+Annemieke Rice, Vice President of Campus Strategy, sits down with Campus Success Consultant Moira Phippen to discuss co-curricular pathways and how we define them, what makes a great one, and their importance.